-Information will be updated each week during the season.
+Information on the Weekly Leaderboard will be updated each week during the season.

 Coaches, if you need information or assistance on entering your team/player stats on WisSports.net, please contact us at firstname.lastname@example.org.